Using Intervals¶

-This section gives an overview of the use of interval classes and examples of working with interval data.
+This section provides an overview of interval classes and demonstrates how to work with interval data.

 >>> import numpy as np

-It connects the interval function Interval from the implemented IntvalPy library, which was previously installed with the command pip install intvalpy.
+This imports the Interval class from the IntvalPy library, which should be installed beforehand using pip install intvalpy.

-The IntvalPy library supports classical arithmetic and full Kaucher interval arithmetic.
-Each arithmetic has different types of intervals (for example, classical arithmetic considers only «correct» intervals), which means that the arithmetic operations can differ from each other.
-Therefore, it was decided to develop two different classes for each of the arithmetics.
-However, there are not few common characteristics that these classes could inherit from some third class.
-These could be the operations of taking the ends of an interval, the width or radius, and many other things.
-This is why the parent class ``BaseTools““ was made separately.
+The IntvalPy library supports both classical interval arithmetic and full Kaucher interval arithmetic.
+Each arithmetic operates with different types of intervals (for example, classical arithmetic considers only «proper» intervals), which means that the arithmetic operations may differ between the two approaches.
+Therefore, it was decided to implement two separate classes, one for each arithmetic.

 class BaseTools(left, right)

-A parent class that contains methods that can be used to calculate the basic interval characteristics of any interval arithmetic.
-Used in the ClassicalArithmetic and KaucherArithmetic classes.
+A parent class that contains methods for calculating the basic interval characteristics for any interval arithmetic.
+It is used in the ClassicalArithmetic and KaucherArithmetic classes.

 Parameters: